zendesk/ruby-kafka/README.md

   <tr>
     <th>Producer API</th>
     <td>Full support</td>
+    <td>Full support in v0.4.x</td>
-    <td>Full support</td>
+    <td>Full support in v0.5.x</td>
     <td>Limited support</td>
-    <td>Limited support</td>
   </tr>
   <tr>
     <th>Consumer API</th>
     <td>Unsupported</td>
+    <td>Full support in v0.4.x</td>
-    <td>Full support</td>
+    <td>Full support in v0.5.x</td>
     <td>Limited support</td>
-    <td>Limited support</td>
   </tr>
 </table>

-This library is targeting Kafka 0.9, although there is limited support for versions 0.8 and 0.10:
+This library is targeting Kafka 0.9 with the v0.4.x series and Kafka 0.10 with the v0.5.x series.
+There's limited support for Kafka 0.8, and things should work with Kafka 0.11, although there may be performance issues due to changes in the protocol.

 - **Kafka 0.8:** Full support for the Producer API, but no support for consumer groups.
 Simple message fetching works.
+- **Kafka 0.9:** Full support for the Producer and Consumer API in ruby-kafka v0.4.x.
-- **Kafka 0.10:** Full support for both the Producer and Consumer APIs, but the addition of message timestamps is not supported.
-However, ruby-kafka should be completely compatible with Kafka 0.10 brokers.
+- **Kafka 0.10:** Full support for the Producer and Consumer API in ruby-kafka v0.5.x.
+- **Kafka 0.11:** Everything that works with Kafka 0.10 should still work, but so far no features specific to Kafka 0.11 have been added.

 This library requires Ruby 2.1 or higher.